colinlienard/sv-router/docs/guide/code-based/routing-concepts.md

 ## Flat Mode or Tree Mode

-When defining your routes, you can choose between two modes: flat or tree.
-In flat mode, all routes are defined at the root level of the router.
-In tree mode, routes are defined as a tree structure.
+When defining routes, you can choose between two organizational structures: flat or tree.
+Flat mode defines all routes at the router's root level, while tree mode organizes routes in a hierarchical structure.

 ```ts [router.ts]
 // Flat Mode